-When a spill of hazardous material occurs, Laboratory and contractor personnel are required to immediately notify the BNL Fire Rescue Group, whose members are trained to respond to such releases.
+When a spill of hazardous material occurs, Laboratory and contractor personnel are reguired to immediately notify the BNL Fire Rescue Group, whose members are trained to respond to such releases.
 Fire Rescue's initial response is to contain and control any release and to notify additional response personnel (e.g., BNL environmental professionals, industrial hygienists, etc.).
 Environmental professionals reporting to the scene assess the spill for environmental impact and determine if it is reportable to regulatory agencies.
 Any release of petroleum products to soil must be reported to both NYSDEC and SCDHS, and any release affecting surface water is also reported to the EPA National Response Center.
 In addition, a release of more than five gallons of petroleum product to impermeable surfaces or containment areas must be reported to NYSDEC and SCDHS.
 Spills of chemicals in quantities greater than the CERCLA-reportable limits must be reported to the EPA National Response Center, NYSDEC, and SCDHS.
 Remediation of spills is conducted, as necessary, to prevent impacts to the environment, minimize human health exposures, and restore the site.

-There were ten spills in 2021 and three of those spills met regulatory agency reporting criteria.
+There were 14 spills in 2022 and six of those spills met regulatory agency reporting criteria.
 The remaining spills were small-volume releases either to containment areas or to other impermeable surfaces that did not exceed a reportable quantity.
-Table 3-8 summarizes each of the three reportable events, including a description of the cause and corrective actions taken.
+Table 3-9 summarizes each of the six reportable events, including a description of the cause and corrective actions taken.
 Figure 3-8 is a five-year trend of spills that have occurred at BNL.
-The decreasing number of spills over the past couple of years is most likely due to fewer activities occurring on site because of COVID-19.
+The slight increase in the number of spills over the last year is most likely due to increased activities occurring on site from reduced COVID-19-related restrictions.